 Changes to Library Services, 2017-2020

-In spring/summer 2017, the Royal College of Surgeons’ Library in Lincoln’s Inn Fields will be closing to the public as part of a major refurbishment project due to be completed in 2020.
+The Royal College of Surgeons’ Library in Lincoln’s Inn Fields closed to visitors in May 2017 as part of a major refurbishment project due to be completed in 2020.

 You can find out more about the ‘Transforming Surgery for Tomorrow’ programme.
 This page will be updated regularly.